 Detailed nutritional information of our Alaska wild-caught fish is listed on the Alaska Seafood Marketing Institute website.
 There is an absolutely fantastic amount of other wonderful information about Alaskan seafood, including recipes and other information you didn't realize you were desperate to have.
 Check it out.

-We are wildly opposed to the abhorrent and unsustainable practice of fish farming - especially farmed salmon raised in open net cages.
+We are wildly opposed to the abhorrent and unsustainable practice of fish farming - specifically farmed salmon raised in open net cages.
 Alaskins believes in supporting, using, and eating sustainably caught fish.
 Alaska's fishing industry still boasts the last remaining wild fishery in the world where wild salmon, cod, and halibut swim free in the massive Pacific oceans.
 Alaska's wild salmon are allowed to naturally migrate until they find the same river and streams in which their life began, to spawn and then die, helping to continue the timeless, beautiful and magical cycle of life.

 The fish farming industry prefers to sell fish that are grown in massive quantities and squished together in open net pens or enclosed tanks and fed antibiotics, fish dye, hormones, and other disease filled chemicals to try and ward off the sea lice, plump up the fish, make it grow faster, and color the flesh to make it appear as if it's actually edible.
 The final product is nothing more than an overstuffed malnourished poor imitation of wild fish.
 Farmed fish skins capture these toxins and are used in making fish oil and other dog treats which is simply illogical and cruel to feed to any human and most certainly to our dogs - our most loyal and best friends!